 Physicians' Education Resource®, LLC designates this live activity for a maximum of 18.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Physicians' Education Resource®, LLC is approved by the California Board of Registered Nursing, Provider #16669 for 18.0 Contact Hours.

 To earn an additional 4.0 AMA PRA Category 1 Credits™, attend the CAR T Preconference Workshop.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 18.0 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-This activity is supported by educational grants from Acerta Pharma – A member of the AstraZeneca Group, Adaptive Biotechnologies, Celgene Corporation, Daiichi Sankyo, Inc., Gilead Sciences, Inc., Jazz Pharmaceuticals, Inc., NewLink Genetics, Novartis Pharmaceuticals Corporation, Rigel Pharmaceuticals, Inc., and Seattle Genetics, Inc.
+This activity is supported by educational grants from AbbVie Inc., Acerta Pharma – A member of the AstraZeneca Group, Adaptive Biotechnologies, Celgene Corporation, Daiichi Sankyo, Inc., Gilead Sciences, Inc., Jazz Pharmaceuticals, Inc., NewLink Genetics, Novartis Pharmaceuticals Corporation, Rigel Pharmaceuticals, Inc., Seattle Genetics, Inc., and Takeda Oncology.